CedricBeaulac/CedricBeaulac.github.io/_teaching/larcheveque.md

 date: 2023-09-20
 ---

-Valentin Larchevêque completed a master internship at Université du Québec à Montréal.
+Valentin Larchevêque completed a master internship at Université du Québec à Montréal, partially funded by [STATQAM](https://statqam.uqam.ca).
 Since then, he obtained his Master degree at the [Université de Montpellier](https://www.umontpellier.fr).
 Our work together will soon be part of a publication.